maelys-mcardle/adventure/documentation/4_entities.md

 ## Simplifying complex entities

 Individual entities can get pretty complex.
-There's a few strategies you can undertake To keep things readable for large entities.
+There's a few strategies you can undertake to keep things readable for large entities.

 ### Splitting files